 Using heavily armed police forces, including special elite units and the military, Lukashenko and his generals turned the streets of Belarussian cities into a blood bath.
 Peaceful citizens are being beaten with batons, gassed with tear gas, ran over by military trucks, shot at with rubber bullets and even live ammunition, and pelleted with stun grenades.
 At least several people have been killed.

-To hide its crimes, the Belarusian government shut down the Internet midday Sunday, making it extremely difficult to get the news from Belarus.
+To hide its crimes, the Belarusian government shut down the Internet midday Sunday, making it extremely difficult to get news from Belarus.
 Suddenly, Belarus, the IT hub of Europe, became a black spot on the map, cut off from the world, a new North Korea.
-As I am writing this, Internet still has not been fully restored.
+As I am writing this, the Internet still has not been fully restored.

-Notwithstanding the brutal actions by the illegitimate government, Belarusians keep protesting and fighting for their freedom.
+Notwithstanding the brutal actions of the illegitimate government, Belarusians keep protesting and fighting for their freedom.
 The protests remain peaceful.
 Yet, the police and military continue to carry out criminal orders by viciously and sadistically beating up ordinary citizens, including children and women.
 More than 7,000 innocent people have been arrested in the last three days, including more than a dozen of journalists.

 Today, more than ever, I am proud to be a Belarusian and I am proud of the brave and sincere people of Belarus who peacefully protest and fight for their freedom.
 We will have a new government and this brutality and violence are simply the last convulsions of the old rotten and disgraced regime.
 The people of Belarus will be liberated and will live in a free, safe, and democratic country.
 We will win!

 NOW I NEED YOUR HELP!
 I want you to help to spread the word about what is happening in Belarus right now.
 The world needs to know, especially now when the Internet is still partially disabled and journalists covering the events are under constant attack.
-Also, if you are able, please donate to help Belarusian citizens who have been jailed or sustained serious injuries in the hands of the last dictator of Europe and his henchmen.
+Also, if you are able, please donate to help Belarusian citizens who have been jailed or sustained serious injuries at the hands of the last dictator of Europe and his henchmen.

 You can do it here: